| 20 February, uphill

 luxury of pronouncing everything wrong and giving the

 Kiwis the pleasure of correcting me.
+The hotel itself was

 Andys favorite type.
 Sporting a faded grandeur and